OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-08.md

 ## Romans 8:16

-The Spirit Himself testifies with our spirit that we are God's children.
+The Spirit Himself bears witness with our spirit that we are God's children.

 ## Romans 8:17